bookofproofs/bookofproofs.github.io/_sources/history/16th-century/la-faille.md

 title: Faille, Jean Charles de La
 born: 1597
 died: 1652
-keywords: Jan-Karel della Faille, Computer Algebra, Math-in-CAD, MATH-68, MATHEMATICA, AI, Symbol Processing
+keywords: jan-karel della faille,faille
-description: Jan-Karel della Faille founded the Computer Algebra System & Math-in-CAD project, created MATH-68 & algorithms for symbol processing & AI applications.
+description: Jan-Karel della Faille or Jean Charles de La Faille was a Flemish Jesuit who was the first to determine the centre of gravity of the sector of a circle.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---